Photo: Scott Morrison

 I am a freelance copyeditor and proofreader who ensures your writing is in its best condition before publishing (or uploading.)
 Enhancing your writing is my goal, while never changing your “voice” or intention.

 As an executive assistant and marketing coordinator, I worked for some of the top companies in Cleveland.
 As years passed, I became the go-to person for reviewing work with “fresh eyes.”
 In my capacities, I was engaged in the entire copyediting process — from initial draft to editing to the last stage — proofreading.
 (No edits after proofreading.)

-In today’s world, you have about eight seconds to grab someone’s attention.
-Your sentences are critical, and paragraphs should be short.
-People are tired and work quickly.
-They learn about you online before contacting or meeting you.
-That means your writing is their first impression of you, so it must grab attention quickly and keep them reading.
-You don’t want them wandering elsewhere.
+In today’s world, you have about five to six seconds to grab someone’s attention online or in what they read.
+Your content is critical.
+Let’s face it – people learn about you online before contacting you.
+Your writing is their first impression, so it must grab their attention and keep their interest.

-This is true not just for web content, but for brochures, speeches, scripts, presentations, opinions, handouts, displays – all material should be in its best condition.
+This is true for web content, brochures, displays, handouts, presentations, speeches or scripts – all material should be in its best condition.

 Having a keen eye means reviewing clarity, consistency, format, grammar, punctuation, sentence structure and style.
 It’s not about misspelled words or simple proofreading.

 Using Fresh Eyes is having a fresh perspective – I review it as a reader would.